SIU Edwardsville Cougars: Men's

 The Cougar men's basketball program was begun as a Division II program in 1967 by Naismith Memorial Basketball Hall of Fame coach Harry Gallatin who had no scholarships, inadequate facilities, and almost no money to work with.
 The program has since seen mixed success under 7 coaches, with the most successful having been Larry Graham (147–84 with 3 NCAA DII appearances in 8 seasons from 1984 to 1992) and Marty Simmons (88–59, 2 DII NCAAs in 5 seasons from 2002 to 2007).

 Coach Lennox Forrester was in charge during SIUE's move from Division II to Division I and competing in the Ohio Valley Conference.

 On May 4, 2012, it was announced that, following steady improvement, Coach Forrester's contract had been extended for three more years.
-On March 10, 2015,it was announced that, due to lack of success, Coach Forrester and his entire staff would not be retained.
+On March 10, 2015, it was announced that, due to lack of success, Coach Forrester and his entire staff would not be retained.

 Following a national search, it was announced on April 3, 2015, that Edwardsville native and California assistant Jon Harris was named the new head coach.

-In March 2019 Brian Barone was named interim head coach.
-Brian Barone was later named Head Coach of the SIUE Cougars.
+In March 2019 Brian Barone was named interim head coach, with the interim tag removed later that year.
+Barone led the Cougars to their first NCAA Division I men's basketball tournament appearance in 2025, winning the Ohio Valley Conference tournament as the 2 seed and receiving a direct draw into the "Big Dance" as the 16 seed in the Midwest Region.